tburkins/vscode-copilot-usage-collector/README.md

 # GitHub Copilot Usage Analytics

-Visualise GitHub Copilot AI token usage and estimated cost in Power BI by collecting OpenTelemetry traces from VS Code and loading them into a pre-built data model.
+Visualize GitHub Copilot AI token usage and estimated cost in Power BI by collecting OpenTelemetry traces from VS Code and loading them into a pre-built data model.

 ---